-Etiology includes accumulation of calcium in the aortic valve (most common in the elderly population), congenital abnormalities (ie, bicuspid aortic valve), rheumatic fever, chest radiotherapy, endocarditis, alkaptonuria, and familial hypercholesterolemia.
-Complications include heart failure, cardiac arrhythmias, infectious endocarditis, pulmonary hypertension, excessive bleeding, stroke, and other embolic events.
+Contributing etiologies include calcification of the aortic valve cusps (most common in the elderly population), congenital abnormalities (ie, bicuspid aortic valve), rheumatic fever, chest radiotherapy, endocarditis, and alkaptonuria.
+Potential complications include heart failure, cardiac arrhythmias, infectious endocarditis, pulmonary hypertension, excessive bleeding, stroke, and other embolic events.

 I35.0 – Nonrheumatic aortic (valve) stenosis

 - Congestive heart failure (systolic)

 - Supravalvular aortic outflow obstruction

 - Other valvular disorders – mitral valve stenosis or mitral valve insufficiency, aortic insufficiency